EB-1 Processing Time: Everything You Need to Know

 • Texas Service Center: average processing time of 7.5 to 9.5 months

-• Nebraska Service Center: average processing time of 12.5 to 16 months
+• Nebraska Service Center: average processing time of 12.5 to 16 months, which reflects the current i140 nebraska processing time for EB1C petitions.

 • Premium Processing: Not Available